gavinlyonsrepo/pic_12F675_projects/projects/push_button_c/README.md

 Overview
 --------------------------------------------
 * Name: push button example  in c
-* Description: A program to toogle an LED attached to GPIO4 by pressing a pushbutton attached to GPIO2 written in c
+* Description: A program to toggle an LED attached to GPIO4 by pressing a push button attached to GPIO2 written in c
 * Author: Gavin Lyons.

 Table of contents